anishj0shi/teched2019-ComCloud-CAA383/README.md

 Open SAP Course: [open.sap.com/courses/kyma1](https://open.sap.com/courses/kyma1)

 ## How to obtain support

-This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.
-For more information, please visit the SAP community page or contact your SAP contact to obtain support.
-In case you observe any defect in the product usage itself , kindly use the SAP Product support channel and raise an incident adequately for the defects observed.
+This project is provided "as-is"; there is no guarantee that raised issues will be answered or addressed in future releases.
+For more information, please visit SAP Community and [ask a question](https://answers.sap.com/questions/ask.html), or contact your SAP contact to obtain support.
+In case you observe any defect in the product usage itself, kindly use the SAP Product Support channel and raise an incident adequately for the defects observed.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file .”
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.